Peloponnese

-The peninsula is divided among three administrative regions: most belongs to the Peloponnese region, with smaller parts belonging to the West Greece and Attica regions.
+The peninsula is divided among three administrative regions: most belong to the Peloponnese region, with smaller parts belonging to the West Greece and Attica regions.

 Geography

 The Peloponnese is a peninsula located at the southern tip of the mainland, 21,549.6 sqkm in area, and constitutes the southernmost part of mainland Greece.
 It is connected to the mainland by the Isthmus of Corinth, where the Corinth Canal was constructed in 1893.
 However, it is also connected to the mainland by several bridges across the canal, including two submersible bridges at the north and the south end.
 Near the northern tip of the peninsula, there is another bridge, the Rio–Antirrio bridge (completed 2004).
-Indeed, the Peloponnese is rarely, if ever, referred to as an island.

-The peninsula has a mountainous interior and deeply indented coasts.
-The Peloponnese possesses four south-pointing peninsulas, the Messenian, the Mani, the Cape Malea (also known as Epidaurus Limera), and the Argolid in the far northeast of the Peloponnese.
-Mount Taygetus in the south is the highest mountain in the Peloponnese, at 2407 m. Οther important mountains include Cyllene in the northeast (2376 m), Aroania in the north (2355 m), Erymanthos (2224 m) and Panachaikon in the northwest (1926 m), Mainalon in the center (1981 m), and Parnon in the southeast (1935 m).
-The entire peninsula is earthquake prone and has been the site of many earthquakes in the past.
+The peninsula has a mountainous interior, although extensive lowlands are also found in the west, in the Evrotas Valley in the south, and in the Argolid Peninsula in the northeast.
+The Peloponnese possesses four south-pointing peninsulas: the Messenian, the Mani, the Cape Malea, and the Argolid in the far northeast of the Peloponnese.
+The Messenian Gulf, Laconian Gulf, and Argolic Gulf separate these peninsulas.
+Moreover, Mount Taygetus in the south is the highest mountain in the Peloponnese, at 2407 m. Οther important mountains include Cyllene in the northeast (2376 m), Aroania in the north (2355 m), Erymanthos (2224 m) and Panachaikon in the northwest (1926 m), Mainalon in the center (1981 m), and Parnon in the southeast (1935 m).
+The entire peninsula is earthquake-prone and has suffered many earthquakes in the past.